 As I eagerly opened the repeat test results for two patients and me, I expected the salivary adrenal profile would demonstrate improved function in the form of healthier hormone levels.
 After all, the subjects in this initial testing were highly compliant and motivated patients.
-We dutifully took the supplement protocol laid out for four months and each had symptomatic improvement.
-It was not slight, but significant reduction in fatigue, sleep problems, concentration, etc. There was every reason to expect our success would be confirmed.
+We dutifully took the supplement protocol laid out for four months, and we each had symptomatic improvement.
+It was not a slight but a significant reduction in fatigue, sleep problems, concentration difficulties, etc. There was every reason to expect the tests would confirm our success.

-It was with great disappointment that I read results for each of us that were nearly identical to the initial testing.
-No improvement was demonstrated on any of the tests.
+With great disappointment, I read the results for each of us that were nearly identical to the initial testing.
+No improvements were demonstrated by any of the tests.
 How could that be?

-The following afternoon, I was on the phone with my mentor, the late William Timmins ND, who asked me the pivotal question: “What did the patients do to change their lifestyle during the four month window?”
+The following afternoon, I was on the phone with my mentor, the late William Timmins, ND, who asked me the pivotal question: “What did the patients do to change their lifestyle during the four-month window?”
 I had no answer.
 Each of us had felt so much better on the supplements that we did not consider anything else.
-Dr. Timmins made it clear that unless there was a change in the overall stress stimulus, the HPA axis would not be significantly changed and the testing would be the same.
-He went on to review the principals of blood sugar control, quality sleep, and chronic inflammation and infection as profound drivers of the HPA axis.
+Dr. Timmins made it clear that unless there was a change in the overall stress stimulus, the HPA axis would not be significantly changed and the test results would be the same.
+He went on to review the principles of blood sugar control, quality sleep, and chronic inflammation and infection as profound drivers of the HPA axis.

-That was when the lightbulb went off for me.
-You see, up until that point, I was viewing stress as an adrenal issue: Provide nutrients to support the gland and voilà, we should be on the road to recovery.
+That was when the first lightbulb went off for me.
+You see, up until that point, I was viewing stress as an adrenal issue: Provide nutrients to support the gland, and voilà, we should be on the road to recovery.
 The problem with this line of thinking is that stress manifests in the brain.
-We now know through decades of research that cortisol and DHEA(S) measured in saliva are secreted by the adrenal glands, but the mechanisms controlling these hormones reside outside the glands.
-I began to understand the importance of encouraging patients to make changes in their lifestyles in order to change the trajectory of their health.
+We now know through decades of research that the adrenal glands secrete the cortisol and DHEA(S) measured in saliva, but the mechanisms controlling these hormones reside outside the glands.
+I began to understand the importance of encouraging patients to make lifestyle changes in order to improve the trajectory of their health.

-My third, and certainly not last, teachable moment came when a 30-year-old mother of two young children came to me with profound fatigue.
-She related that her typical day consisted of waking to make breakfast for her toddlers and then lying on the couch while they played in the living room.
-At lunchtime, she rose to make the meal and returned to the couch once again.
+My third—but certainly not last—teachable moment came when a 30-year-old mother of two young children came to me with profound fatigue.
+She related that her typical day consisted of waking up to make breakfast for her toddlers and then lying on the couch while they played in the living room.
+At lunchtime, she rose to make their meals and returned to the couch once again.
 When her husband came through the door in the evening, she went upstairs to bed.
-She had existed like this for about eight or twelve weeks.
+She had lived like this for about eight or twelve weeks.
 After CBC, CMP, and thyroid testing were normal, I sent her home with a salivary hormone test kit and explained that I wanted to see her adrenal axis function.
-The patient called three to four weeks later to say she never ran the test and no longer needed my help, as her energy had returned.
-She had four root canals, three of which harbored abscesses, and after extractions and reworking of the remaining teeth, her energy had returned 80-90%.
+The patient called three to four weeks later to say she never ran the test and no longer needed my help because her energy had returned.
+She had four root canals, three of which harbored abscesses, and after extractions and reworking of the remaining teeth, her energy had returned to about 80-90%.

-The cases above are only a small sampling of the “tuition” I paid to become educated on the importance of healthy lifestyle.
-I hope you will benefit from these anecdotes and make lifestyle a priority in your patients’ care plans.
+The cases above are only a small sample of the “tuition” I paid to become educated on the importance of a healthy lifestyle.
+I hope you will benefit from these anecdotes and make lifestyle a priority in your patients’ stress management care plans.
 You’ll see truly satisfying outcomes as a result.